Skip to content

 Vesting schedules usually come with a ‘cliff’.
 For example, a one-year cliff means an employee must stay with the company for at least one year before any shares vest.
 After this first year, a portion of the shares will vest, and the remaining shares will continue to vest over the remainder of the vesting period, usually monthly or annually.
 This ensures that the individual remains with the company for a certain period before fully benefiting from the vesting schedule.

-A vesting schedule’s primary purpose is determining how an individual earns their shares or stock options.
+A vesting schedule’s primary purpose is to determine how an individual earns their shares or stock options.
 The schedule can incentivise employees and founders to stay with your company long-term, thereby enhancing employee retention.
 Vested shares also play a critical role in an employee’s potential exit strategy.
 The prospect of future financial gain can be a strong motivator, especially in the startup ecosystem.

 1. Drafting Clear and Enforceable Vesting Agreements